nikitaeverywhere/react-xmasonry/readme.md

 XMasonry, being rendered on the server ([renderToStaticMarkup](https://facebook.github.io/react/docs/react-dom-server)), will be unable to detect content heights due server rendering algorithm limitations.
-Nevertheless, rendering on the server is possible and won't affect anything (like CEO) but the consistent view with the client-rendered result.
+Nevertheless, rendering on the server is possible and won't affect anything (like SEO) but the consistent view with the client-rendered result.
 To make even this behavior configurable, XMasonry, when triggered to render contents on the server, puts additional `.xmasonry-static` and `.xblock-static` classes respectively, as well as changes some styles to make each XBlock render as